grantmacken/nginx-exist/README.md

 The aim is to make it as simple as possible to set up local development and remote production servers for hosting websites.

+To install run `sudo make nginx`

+This will:
+1. install latest nginx from source.
+It will also down the pcre and zlib sources to include in the install
+2. create a nginx config file that will enable nginx to act as a reverse proxy for eXist

+To create an example website the Make creates a dns bypass for the example.com domain in /etc/hosts